-Students came from 96 countries and 48 states and territories during the 2015-2016 academic year.
+Students came from 95 countries and 45 states and territories during the fall 2016 academic year.

 Lynn has something for every interest, passion, and style.

 Lynn's Center for Learning Abroad makes the world a classroom with three-week, semester, or year-long programs.
-Approximately 5% of Lynn students studied abroad during the 2015-2016 academic year.
+Approximately 5% of Lynn students studied abroad during the fall 2016 academic year.

 student faculty ratio

 Our professors love to teach, and with our small classes, they have plenty of time for one-on-one guidance.

 The added educational value at Lynn is better than 87 percent of other schools who took the 2014-2015 Collegiate Learning Assessment, a standardized test administered by the Council for Aid to Education.
 It tests for critical thinking, analytic reasoning, problem solving, and written communication skills.

 In the 2015 National Survey of Student Engagement (NSSE), 87% of first year Lynn students reported participating in a course that included a community-based project (compared to 65% of students at other private 4-year schools).